dmlc/dgl/examples/pytorch/label_propagation/README.md

-# DGL Implementation of LabelPropagation
+# DGL Implementation of Label Propagation

 This DGL example implements the method proposed in the paper [Learning from Labeled and Unlabeled Data with Label Propagation](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.14.3864&rep=rep1&type=pdf).